ducky4life/pou/README.md

 `INSERT INTO` commands automatically starts a transaction. you can commit the changes by specifying the commit parameter in `/exec_command` or run `/commit_changes` afterwards. committed database data will be saved across restarts of the bot/docker container.

+`/connect_database` will automatically create a database if it does not already exist.

 ### features

 - connect to different databases (/connect_database)